NebraLtd/Helium-Guides/docs/indoor-hotspot/troubleshooting.md

 * Reseat LoRa concentrator
 <iframe src="https://drive.google.com/file/d/1ejIEVme4L40zjC71diR7DO2BkYz_ZoIQ/preview" width="340" height="380"></iframe>

 * Make sure to **asserted the location** for your hotspot.
-Otherwise it will be display as false.
+Otherwise it will be displayed as false.

-If the issue still persist, Contact support if that doesn't resolve it
+If the issue still persists, contact support

 ### Hotspot not witnessing